rcmcooperative/partner-TOSI/docs/diagnosis/objectives/community-interviews.md

 - Once The map is visualized, I will also use this to specifically target core groups

 ### 2025-11-18
-Compiling themes in kumu syntax to create a mind map ~./private/community-objectives-kumu.xlsx
+- Compiling themes in kumu syntax to create a mind map ~./private/community-objectives-kumu.xlsx

-Summaries drafting in ~./private/community-objective-summaries.md.
-These will be made public after data collection.